 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

-1. Nothing in an Exploitation Contract shall relieve a Contractor from its lawful obligations under any national law to which it is subject, including the laws of a Sponsoring State and flag State.
-Contractors shall comply with all laws and regulations, whether domestic, international, or other, that apply to its conduct of activities in the Area.
+1. Nothing in an Exploitation Contract shall relieve a Contractor from its [] obligations under any national law to which it is subject, including the laws of a Sponsoring State and flag State. []

 2. Contractors shall maintain the currency of all permits, licences, approvals, certificates, [insurance policies,] and clearances not issued by the Authority and that may be required to lawfully conduct Exploitation activities in the Area.
+Contractors must conduct regular reviews to ensure that all necessary documents are up to date and valid.

-3. Contractors shall notify the Secretary-General promptly when a permit, licence, approval, certificate, [policy] or clearance connected with its activities in the Area is terminated, [changed] or suspended.
+3. Contractors shall notify the Secretary-General promptly when a permit, licence, approval, certificate, policy or clearance connected with its activities in the Area is terminated, changed or suspended.
+The Secretary-General shall upon notification confer with the relevant States to determine how the termination, changes or suspensions may impact the Contractors activities in the Area.
+The Secretary-General shall then report any information provided by the Contractor and relevant States to the Compliance Committee for their consideration of whether any regulatory action is warranted or additional information from the Contractor or relevant State is required.

 Please indicate the rationale for the proposal.
 [150-word limit]